openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Operating systems also typically have a functionality by which native applications and websites can register a preference that one or more apps be called when a URI underneath a scheme that the platform or browser allows.
 For custom URI scheme, there is typically no platform or other controls limiting the ability of applications to register such schemes.
 If no available application supports the custom URI scheme, the platform or browser will typically generate a modal error and present it to the End-User.
 ```

-## Relying Party Registration
+## Relying Party Registration {#rp-resolution}

+When Self-Issed OP request is not signed, all registration parameters **MUST** be passed using registration parameter defiend in (#rp-registration-parameter), and `client_id` **MUST** equal `redirect_uri`.

-When Self-Issued OP request is signed, the public key to verify the signature **MUST** be obtained by resolving Relying Party's `client_id` as defined in {#rp-resolution}.
-The rest of the RP Registration metadata **SHOULD** be included in the `registration` parameter inside the Self-Issued OP request, or could be included in the Entity Statement if OpenID Federation 1.0 Automatic Registration method is used.
+When Self-Issued OP request is signed, the public key to verify the signature **MUST** be obtained by resolving Relying Party's `client_id`.
+Depending on the Relying Party Metadata Resolution Method used, the rest of the RP Registration metadata **SHOULD** be included either in the `registration` parameter inside the Self-Issued OP request, or in the Entity Statement as defined in OpenID Federation 1.0 Automatic Registration.

 `registration` parameters **MUST NOT** include `redirect_uris` to prevent attackers from inserting malicious Redirection URI.
 If `registration` parameter includes `redirect_uris`, Self-Issued OP **MUST** ignore it and only use `redirect_uri` directly supplied in the Self-Issued OP request.